george-elliott/myko/README.md

 ## Design

-This app leverages Material UI for buttons, inputs, modal dialogues, and icons
+This app leverages Material UI for buttons, inputs, modal dialogues, and icons.
+Tailwind is used for CSS.